gertjan123/Met4FoF-redundancy/README.md

 ## Acknowledgment

-This has been performed in the EMPIR 17IND12 project “Metrology for the Factory of the Future” (www.met4fof.eu).
+This work has been performed in the EMPIR 17IND12 project “Metrology for the Factory of the Future” (www.met4fof.eu).
 This project has received funding from the EMPIR programme co-financed by the Participating States and from the European Union's Horizon 2020 research and innovation programme.